Kishorekumar2789/Cepheid-CafeTownSend/README.md

 ## How to Execute Tests:
 Designed this framework to execute tests in two different mode:
 1. Execute tests from TestNG.xml -
-    Configred Test Runner class in TestNG.xmlRight and execute as TestNG suite.
+    Configred Test Runner class in TestNG.xml and execute as TestNG suite.
 2. Execute tests from command line using Maven commands:
    In commandline - navigate to the Maven project folder Execute the below commands: